Pointwise convergence of the non-linear Fourier transform: Dirac inner functions

 (for those $t$ for which the denominator is not $0$).
 We will be especially interested in the behavior of the zeros of $\theta$, whose complex conjugates represent the resonances of the Dirac system \eqref{eqDS}.
 Let $z(t)$ be a curve in $\C_+$ such that $\theta(t,z(t))=0$ for all $t>0$.
 Then \eqref{eqDynamics} becomes

-In our proof we will use this formula in the case when $E$ is locally approximated by a sine (see Lemma \ref{sinus} below) and therefore the zeros of $\theta$ are simple.
+In our context the function $E$ is locally approximated by a sine (see Lemma \ref{sinus} below) and therefore the zeros of $\theta$ are simple.
 In this case the derivative in the denominator is non-zero and the application of \eqref{eqDynRes} is straight-forward.

 \begin{remark} When $a=1$ the point $\a(t)$ belongs to $\sigma_{NN}(t)$, the spectrum of the restriction of the Dirac system to the interval $(0,t)$ with Neumann conditions on both ends.
 The dynamics of an eigenvalue $N(t)$ from $\sigma_{NN}$ is therefore given by